National FASD Strategy

 2018 – 2028

-During 2017 the Australian Government Department of Health undertook a range of consultations Australia wide to inform the development of the National FASD Strategy 2018 – 2028.
+During 2017 the Australian Government Department of Health undertook a range of consultations Australia wide to inform the development of the National FASD Strategic Action Plan 2018 – 2028.
+The Strategic Action Plan was launched by Minister for Health Greg Hunt at the 2nd Australasian FASD Conference in Perth on the 21st November 2018.
+Read more here.

-The Strategy will provide a national approach for all levels of government, organisations and individuals on strategies that target the reduction of alcohol related harms relating to FASD, reducing the prevalence of FASD in Australia and provide advice and linkages on the support which is available for those affected by the disorder.
+The Strategy provides a national approach for all levels of government, organisations and individuals on strategies that target the reduction of alcohol related harms relating to FASD, reducing the prevalence of FASD in Australia and providing advice and linkages on the support which is available for those affected by the disorder.
+Access the National FASD Strategic Action Plan here.

 Historical context behind the National FASD Strategy